Best Bike Lock of 2023: Strong and Practical

 So by not buying a cable lock you are already massively reducing the chances of your bike being stolen!

-Some people recommend cable locks as a secondary lock to secure your wheels or saddle.
-However, there are much better ways to secure your wheels and saddle and I really wouldn’t recommend any cable locks in any circumstances!
+You can use cable locks as a secondary lock to secure your wheels or saddle.
+However, there are much better ways to secure your wheels and saddle.

 Innovative Locks